 - For reasons of substantial public interest for aims that are proportionate and which contain appropriate safeguarding measures

 What I will do with your information?

 It is very likely that I will need to share your personal data with Council officers and I may have to share it with other Elected Members to address wider constituency concerns.
 I will not share any personal data which is not connected with a constituent’s case.
 I may also be required to share personal data with the police or another law enforcement agency, for the prevention or detection of crime.

 All of the information I collect from you will be processed by staff in the United Kingdom.
-You should also be aware that your data will be stored on servers located within the United Kingdom; the data will not be processed outside the European Union.
+You should also be aware that your data will be stored on servers located within the United Kingdom and the data will not be processed outside the European Union.
 I will take all reasonable steps to ensure that your data is kept securely and more information on how this is done can be requested from the Data Protection Officer.

 How long will I keep your information?